johnshew/NodeM365Graph/README.md

 The app needs to be registered with Azure AD.
 This does not require admin access.

-Once the app id and secret are known they should be placed into environment variables for the app to pick them up.
+Once the app id and secret are known they should be placed into environment variables as AppClientId and AppClientSecret.

+Alternatively the app will look in .env for these variables.

+## Suggestions

+To debug locally you can use *serveo* or *ngrok*:

+`> ssh -R 80:localhost:3978 serveo.net`

+or

+`> ngrok http 3978`

 ## To Do